 Violinist Naomi Woods is passionate about finding new ways to interact with the community through music.
 She has performed in recital halls and on street corners, in churches, coffee shops, and elementary school classrooms.
 She has played in orchestras at the college and professional level, and has given both solo and chamber music recitals as close as her own living room and as far away as Valparaiso, Chile.
 Lately, she has been seeking out new ways to create access to music education in the Greensboro area through her role as the Director of Music Education and Community Outreach at Moore Music.

-Naomi holds a Bachelor of Music degree from UNC-Greensboro and a Master of Music degree in Violin Performance from UNC-Greensboro and Baylor University, respectively.
+Naomi holds a Bachelor of Music degree from UNC-Greensboro and a Master of Music degree in Violin Performance from Baylor University in Waco, Texas.
 Her primary violin teachers have been Roslyn Willis, Dr. Fabian Lopez, and Dr. Bruce Berg.
-She has been teaching privately for over ten years and is comfortable with students of all ages and skill level.
-She now lives and works in Greensboro while serving as worship leader and children’s pastor at Monticello United Church of Christ in Browns Summit alongside her husband, Tyler Woods.
+She has been teaching private lessons for over ten years and is comfortable with students of all ages and skill level.
+She lives in Greensboro with her husband Tyler Woods.
+Naomi spends much of her free time searching for her glasses.